 The UCCB has said that as the U.S. pursues the war on terrorism and the rebuilding of Iraq, it should not forget pressing concerns at home and abroad, particularly caring for the poor.

+This reminds me of the unreasonably rosy picture the President paints while he's sitting atop an obvious humanitarian disaster in his one of his own country's major cities.
+Who does he think he's kidding?
+The cameras cannot hide this story as some third-world stories might get buried.
 The president ignored questions about the city's new rebuilding plan, introduced Wednesday night to enormous community criticism, and White House officials traveling with Mr. Bush declined to offer opinions.
 The plan, which depends on nearly $17 billion more from the federal government, gives neighborhoods in low-lying parts of the city from four months to a year to attract sufficient numbers of residents or be bulldozed.

 He ignored these citizens' concerns?
 They already suspect the government of wanting to take their land by eminent domain - and his administration refuses to make comment?
 What kind of President is this man?
 Harvey Bender and Caroline Parker of the Lower Ninth Ward want to know.
 I think I already know.
 The worst President I've ever seen in all my years.